 Petersburg • East • Southeast • West • Monuments • Markers • Facts • Timeline

 The ’48th Pennsylvania – Crater of Mine’ monument is just east of The Crater at Stop Eight on the Petersburg National Battlefield Eastern Front Auto Tour.
-The 48th Pennsylvania has another small monument at the entrance to the mine.
-Its main monument is about 1.2 miles south of the exit from the park on Crater Road.
+It is one of three monuments to the regiment at Petersburg.

 Text from the monument